This accessibility statement applies to content published on https://www.westleedsactivitycentre.co.uk domain.

 West Leeds Activity Centre is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is not compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
-The [insert one of the following non-compliances are listed below.

 The content listed below is non-accessible for the following reasons.